econaxis/econaxis/README.md

 ### Here are some of my projects:

-[**JSON database**](https://github.com/econaxis/database) - A fully transactional, ACID database that can store infinite depth JSON objects
+[**JSON database**](https://github.com/econaxis/database) - A fully transactional, ACID database that can store infinite depth JSON objects.
+Primitive support for replicated transactions using gRPC.

 [**db1**](https://github.com/econaxis/db1) - A second iteration attempt to make a database.
 A simpler key-value database with static schema, fixed-size tuples, and columnar compression.
 Built for use by my search engine